Lynne Murray

 • Another Yahoo group that provides moral support and practical ideas to those noble souls doing rescue, TNR (trap-neuter-release), feral kitten taming and adoption.
 Feral_Cats

-• From the Feral Cats list, here are some useful links on kittens/lost cats:
+• From the Feral Cats list, here is a useful link lost cats:

 Buddhism